-Office Hours: Monday 10:15-11:15 and by appointment.
+Office Hours: Wednesday 10:15-11:15, by appointment (one student at a time).
 I occassionally have other professional obligations that arise, e.g., committee meetings, that overlap with my scheduled office hour.
 I will try to alert everyone ahead of time when this occurs.
 If I forget, please email me and we will arrange another appointment time.
-Also, when you pass by Calhoun 116C and see my door open, you should feel free to stop if you have things to discuss.
-If I am busy, I'll tell you, but usually if my door is open I am probably chatting or gossiping ("sto chiacchierando" for all of you fellow lovers of Italian) and will be glad to stop to help a student.

-TA: Frank Ciarliero
+TA: Lilly Gaeto

-E-mail: frank.a.ciarliero@vanderbilt.edu
+E-mail: lillian.r.gaeto@vanderbilt.edu

-Office hours: TBA.
+Office hours: 2-3 Mondays.